minprog/cs50x-1718-1819/overviews/0 Scratch/overview.md

 ## Grading

 Your Scratch program will be automatically checked for adherence to the requirements.
-If not sufficient, this will prevent you from continuing to the next module.
-Your tutor will also test out the game and provide some feedback during the next tutoring session!
+Your tutor will also test out your game, artwork or animation and provide some feedback during the next tutoring session!